-□□ CIS 101 INTRODUCTION TO COMPUTERS & INFORMATION SYSTEMS
+□ CIS 101 INTRODUCTION TO COMPUTERS & INFORMATION SYSTEMS Course length: 54 hours lecture 3 units

 This is an introductory course that will provide students with a basic knowledge of computers and information systems.
 It will also include an extensive overview of state-of-the-art technology, structured design techniques, and real-world environment of the computer industry, covering hardware, software, and concepts of information systems.
 This course is especially beneficial for students, teachers, and professionals who are using, or planning to use, microcomputers in personal or business environments.